chinesedfan/You-Dont-Know-Axios/README.md

 });
 ```

-- As well as `promise.then(onResolve, onReject)`, the reject handler can't catch errors thrown in the resolve handler of the same `use` pair.
+- As well as `promise.then(onResolve, onReject)`, the rejection handler can't catch errors thrown by the resolve handler of the same `use` pair.
 For example, `responseReject1` will not be invoked even if `responseResolve1` thrown something, but `responseReject2` can.
 - If you want to break the chain and trigger the final catch block, don't return quietly in any reject handlers.

 ```js